dkwapisz/Hypercomplex-NN/README.md

 - `--prepare_data`
   Unzips the dataset file and splits it into training, validation and test sets.

-- `--test_run`
-  Run tests that checks dataset processing and data compatibility with models.

 - `--run_training`
   Starts the tuning & training process.